nais/elector/README.md

 Development
 -----------

-The integration tests uses envtest to simulate a kubernetes cluster.
+Some of the tests uses envtest to simulate a kubernetes cluster.
-Using the `integration_test` target in make will configure envtest for you before running the tests.
+Using the `test` target in make will configure envtest for you before running the tests.

 If you would rather control the setup of envtest yourself, use the setup-envtest command to install and configure envtest.